Chinese Art Appraisal

 Can You Guarantee that My Art Object Will Sell for the Price Proposed in the Appraisal?

-NO, we can not guarantee a specific sales price.
-The value conclusion provided in our appraisal report is an educated guess, based on our knowledge, experience, market research, and careful reconliation of the sales data of similar art objects in its most appropriate market place.
+NO, Dr. Yang can not guarantee a specific sales price.
+The value conclusion provided in her appraisal report is an educated guess, based on her knowledge, experience, market research, and careful reconliation of the sales data of comparables from its most appropriate market place.
 Depending on the market conditions, the marketing strategy of your sales agent and the quality of his clientele, receiving a higher or lower offer is part of the selling procedure.

 Are There Any Hidden Fees in Selling My Art?